• Skip to main content

 In these times, when the world can sometimes feel fragmented, Mrs. Roper reminds us of the importance of community and togetherness.
 Whether you’re starting a new Facebook group or hosting a Mrs. Roper-themed gathering, you’re not just paying homage to an iconic character; you’re reinforcing the importance of unity, bonding, and shared laughs.

 And isn’t that what we’re all looking for?
 A break from the monotony, a dive into nostalgia, and a chance to laugh with our friends till our sides hurt.
 Mrs. Roper might have been from the ’70s, but her spirit is timeless.
 She offers us a touchstone, a common ground to bond over, and a shared memory that bridges generational gaps.
-It’s little wonder then why Mrs. Roper is so popular.
+It’s little wonder then why the Mrs. Roper comeback keeps growing.

 Candace as a child of the 70s